Article

 How does fault affect my Michigan injury settlement?

 Modified comparative fault under MCL § 600.2959 reduces your damages by your percentage of fault.
 If you are 50 percent or more at fault, you cannot recover non-economic damages.
 Economic damages are still recoverable but reduced.
+Full breakdown in our comparative fault guide.

 Can I recover lost wages in a Michigan personal injury case?